-We donate 10% of net revenue to water projects.
+We donate 10% of profits to clean water projects.

 The Water Crisis

 Deep in the mountains behind Montrouis, Haiti, sits the village of Marouge on the back side of a steep mountain.
 These kind and caring individuals do not have access to clean drinking water.
 1,500 villagers live in this remote village, a 5 hour walk from the city.
 With no municipal water sources in the village, the people must leave the village to access water from a contaminated water hole.
 With the support of Kōkua, the villagers of Marouge (Mar-Rouge) will have their first water source via a Justice Water Hispaniola Rain Catchment Tank, in addition to sanitation and hygiene training.
 This is the first step of many to get this community the type of training, empowerment, and clean water they need for a healthy and full life.

 Jan Farine, Haiti